 To start, log in to your WordPress dashboard and click on Security » Settings from the navigation menu.

-Look for the Notification Centre and click on Configure Settings button.
+Look for the Notification Center and click on the Configure Settings button.
 Here we can modify the notifications and the recipient for each notification.

 For the From Email, use an email address that matches your domain.
 For example, you can use something like [email protected] for security emails.